monsur/bAIsball/README.md

 - Send the prompt to AI to generate the podcast transcript.
 - Use the AI TTS API to convert the transcript into an MP3.

+## Code
+Source lives in the podcaster/src directory.
+I used cursor.com to get the initial code bootstrapped, but then I ran out of quota so I made a bunch of refactorings myself.

 ## Examples
 Visit the examples/ directory for examples of the transcript and podcast.